Setanta Centre

-The Setanta Centre is a 9-storey office block with ground floor retail space in Nassau Street, Dublin, Republic of Ireland.
+The Setanta Centre is a 9-storey office block with ground floor retail space in Nassau Street, Dublin, Ireland.

 History

 In March 1967, Setanta Investments applied for permission for an office development on the former site of C&C Group's factory spanning from Nassau Street to Molesworth Street and from Kildare Street to South Frederick Street.
 Setanta Investments was a joint venture between New Ireland Assurance and Hardwicke Ltd. The company directors included Senator Eoin Ryan and developer Mont Kavanagh.
-Over the course of a few years, a 2.5 acre site was assembled, containing over 55 properties.
+Over the course of a few years, a 2.5-acre site was assembled, containing over 55 properties.
 Uinseann MacEoin, commented on the use of the name Setanta stating "If ever a redevelopment group hiding under the patriotic name of the young Cuchulain represented a powerful phalanx of wrap-the-green-flag-round-me-boys, it is this one."

 The initial planning permission was refused, with Setanta Investments successfully appealing to the minister, Kevin Boland, who granted permission in September 1968.
 Owing to objections from groups like the Irish Georgian Society, some of the development included replica Georgian facades including those on the corner of Kildare Street and Molesworth Street.

 The Setanta Centre was built by Hardwicke Ltd and completed by 1976.
 It was designed by Brian Hogan and consists of 7 floors of office space with 4 retail units at ground level, and a large public car park.
 A large mosaic was commissioned for the centre from Desmond Kinney, depicting the events of the story of the Táin.